“ I'm too lazy to exercise”, “I want to sleep more”, “I'll do it tomorrow”… Thoughts like these are a danger to your healthy habits.

 They settle in the mind of anyone, even the most disciplined.

-And in an unguarded moment , bang!
+And in a moment of carelessness , bang!
 The perfect excuse appears to deviate even from the goals you have been working on for years.

-Why is it harder for you to fall into guilty temptations than to stand firm even though you are seeing the results of your efforts?
+Why is it harder for you to give in to guilty temptations than to stand firm even though you are seeing the results of your efforts?

 There are scientific reasons and I am going to explain them to you.